7 Dwarves – Men Alone in the Wood: Sequel

 On 26 October 2006, a sequel to the original film was released: 7 Zwerge – Der Wald ist nicht genug ("Seven Dwarves - The Forest Is Not Enough").
 The main cast stayed the same, apart from Markus Majowski, who was unable to film due to theatre contract commitments.
 He was replaced by Gustav Peter Wöhler in the film.

-On 25 September 2014, the animated film The 7th Dwarf was broadcast in the cinema.
-The actors of the films took over their roles.
+On 25 September 2014, the animated film The 7th Dwarf was released to cinemas.
+The actors from the films reprised their roles.